-Communities like Facebook groups for freelancers are unpaid platforms to reach professional, skilful communities to get your job done.
+Communities like Facebook groups for freelancers are unpaid platforms to reach professional, skillful communities to get your job done.

 These are not the only sites that can help you find the ideal candidate for content generation, but these are amongst the best options out there.

-Choose the one that suits you better, find a good fit for content creation job so you can focus on other essential tasks for your business growth.
+Choose the one that suits you better and find a good fit for content creation, so you can focus on other essential tasks for your business growth.

 The list of resources that can help you with your Content Marketing Process is non-ending.

 In today’s post, we made the following brief lists to make the process of content marketing ad learning easier for you:

 - Case studies